bbrzycki/setigen/docs/source/voltages.rst

 Polyphase filterbank
 ^^^^^^^^^^^^^^^^^^^^

 The PolyphaseFilterbank class implements and applies a PFB to quantized input voltages.
-A good introduction to PFBs is Danny C. Price, Spectrometers and Polyphase Filterbanks in Radio Astronomy, 2016 (http://arxiv.org/abs/1607.03579), as well as an `accompanying Jupyter notebook <https://github.com/telegraphic/pfb_introduction/blob/master/pfb_introduction.ipynb>`_.
+A good introduction to PFBs is Danny C. Price 2016, "Spectrometers and Polyphase Filterbanks in Radio Astronomy" (http://arxiv.org/abs/1607.03579), as well as an `accompanying Jupyter notebook <https://github.com/telegraphic/pfb_introduction/blob/master/pfb_introduction.ipynb>`_.

 The main things to keep in mind when initializing a PolyphaseFilterbank object are:

 - `num_taps` controls the spectral profile of each individual coarse channel; the higher, the closer to an ideal response
 - `num_branches` controls the number of coarse channels; after the real FFT, we obtain `num_branches / 2` total coarse channels spanning the Nyquist range